kalgynirae/recipes/monday_krishna_dal.md

 *   water
 *   1 tbsp lemon juice
 *   1/2 tsp turmeric
-*   1/2 cup diced apple
+*   1/4 cup shredded coconut
-*   3/4? tsp salt
+*   1 tsp salt

 and boil for roughly 20 minutes (until the beans are soft and falling apart).

 While the beans are boiling, toast and grind

 *   1 tsp cumin seeds
-*   1/2 tsp coriander seeds
+*   1/4 tsp coriander seeds
-*   1/2 tsp black mustard seeds.

 Mix the ground spices with

 *   1 tsp asafoetida
-*   1/2 tsp ginger powder
 *   1/2 tsp paprika
-*   1/4 tsp ground sumac?
+*   1/4 tsp ground sumac
-*   1/2 tsp dried curry leaves.
+*   1/8 tsp fenugreek powder

 In a small pan, heat